Ethics and Malpractice Statements

 Fair Play in the Publication Process

-The Sector Editor and/or Editor-in-Chief examine submissions strictly on the basis of their intellectual substance, regardless of the writers' gender, sexual orientation, religion, color, nationality, or political beliefs.
+The Sector Editor and/or Editor-in-Chief will examine submissions strictly on the basis of their intellectual substance, regardless of the authors' gender, sexual orientation, religion, color, nationality, or political beliefs.

 The Editor-in-Chief must take into consideration the requirement for adequate, inclusive, and varied representation when making nominations to the Editorial Board.

-The journal's editorial principles favor transparency and accuracy in reporting.
+The editorial principles of the journal favor transparency and accuracy in reporting.

-The Editor-in-Chief makes sure that both the reviewers and the writers are fully aware of what is expected of them.
+The Editor-in-Chief should make sure that both the reviewers and the authors are fully aware of what is expected of them.

 The electronic submission method and emails to the Editor-in-Chief should be used for all correspondence.

-The Editor-in-Chief of a journal is not allowed to manipulate the journal's impact factor or other metrics in order to improve the publication rating.
-It is inappropriate for an editor to insist that references be provided for papers published in the journal (or any other journal) unless there are solid scientific reasons for doing so; and it is also inappropriate for an editor to insist that writers make references to articles written by the editor or to items and services in which the editor has a financial interest.
+The Editor-in-Chief of a journal is prohibited from manipulating the journal's impact factor or other metrics in order to enhance the publication rating.
+It is not appropriate for an editor to require that references be provided for papers published in the journal (or any other journal) unless there are compelling scientific justifications for doing so.
+Additionally, it is not appropriate for an editor to require that writers make references to articles written by the editor or to items and services in which the editor has a financial interest.

 Reviewers’ Confidentiality

 We follow a strict policy of maintaining the privacy of all submissions.
-Without the editor's explicit approval, reviewers are restricted from sharing any details of the manuscript or review with any other parties.
+Reviewers may not share any details of a manuscript or review with any other parties without the editor's explicit approval.

-To protect everyone's anonymity while giving proper credit to everyone who has contributed, reviewers should consult the Editor-in-Chief in advance on the manner of handling this issue.
+To protect everyone's anonymity while giving proper credit to everyone who has contributed, reviewers should consult the Editor-in-Chief on the manner of handling this issue in advance.

 Reviewers may not use any unpublished material revealed in a submitted work without the authors’ permission.
 Peer-reviewed materials are considered private and should not be used for personal gain.

-A reviewer should be aware of any possible ethical issues in the article and bring them to the Editor-in-Chief’s notice, particularly any significant resemblance or overlap between the manuscript under consideration and any other published paper that the reviewer has personal information about.
+A reviewer should be aware of any possible ethical issues in a manuscript and bring them to the Editor-in-Chief’s notice, particularly any significant resemblance or overlap between the manuscript under consideration and any other published paper that the reviewer has personal information about.
 Any claim that an observation, derivation, or argument has previously been published should be backed by a reference.

 Image Integrity

-It is unacceptable to alter a picture, including by emphasizing, hiding, repositioning, removing, or adding details.
-Modifications to brightness, contrast, or color balance of the image are permitted as long as they do not compromise the legibility of the original content.
-Images may be manipulated for better clarity, but any alteration beyond that may be considered an abuse of scientific ethics and will be treated as such.
-More information can be found here: https://doi.org/10.1083/jcb.200406019.
+Any alteration of an image such as emphasizing, concealing, repositioning, removing, or adding visual elements is strictly prohibited.
+However, adjustments to brightness, contrast, or color balance are permissible, provided they do not compromise the clarity or integrity of the original content.
+Enhancing an image for better visibility is acceptable, but any modifications that go beyond this may be considered a breach of scientific ethics and will be treated accordingly.

 Clinical Trial Transparency